Seafair Triathlon Info

 - Personalized Race Bib

-The transition area will be open and supervised starting at 5:15 a.m. on Sunday, July 22.
+The transition area will be open and supervised starting at 5:15 a.m. on Sunday, July 21.
 For the safety of all participants, only registered participants will be allowed in the transition area.
 Participants may leave their personal belongings in this secure area.
 Please rack your bike on your designated bike rack, which is determined by your race number.
-Athletes can rack their bikes the morning of the race, or a day early on Saturday, July 21 for a $10 fee ($15 at expo).
+Athletes can rack their bikes the morning of the race, or a day early on Saturday, July 20 for a $15 fee.
 Nobody without a race bib and body marking will be allowed in the transition zone on race day.

-Sprint Distance Triathlon – 0.5 mile swim, 12-mile bike ride, 5K run
+Sprint Distance Triathlon – 0.5 mile swim, 14-mile bike ride, 5K run

 Sprint Distance Relays – Same as the sprint course